SergeySetti/xparser/README.md

 class Client extends Xparser
 {
     /*
-     * Provide the main url for website destination
+     * Provide the main url for destination website
      * */
     protected $siteUrl = 'http://example.com';

     /*
-     * Declare an URL patterns, which will be recognized as useful.
+     * Declare an internal URL patterns of the website,
+     * which will be recognized as useful.
      * */
     protected $urlsToCrawl = [
         '\/?page=[a-zA-Z0-9_-]+',